Is Large-Scale Pretraining the Secret to Good Domain Generalization?: Introduction

-The confirmation of the Alignment Hypothesis gives us a tool to separate in-pretraining (IP) data from out-of-pretraining (OOP) data for a particular backbone, and we do so for five DG datasets with OpenCLIP-ViT/B-16.
+The confirmation of the Alignment Hypothesis gives us a tool to separate aligned and well learned in-pretraining (IP) data from misaligned and poorly learned out-of-pretraining (OOP) data for a particular backbone, and we do so for five DG datasets with OpenCLIP-ViT/B-16.
 We call the resulting splits DomainBed-IP and DomainBed-OOP.
 Evaluating on DomainBed-IP/OOP offers a view of where current DG methods fail and where they succeed.
-We find that all methods, including those considered state-of-the-art, perform poorly on OOP data, i.e. data that the pretrained backbone hadn't already aligned well.
-Furthermore, recent state-of-the-art methods do not outperform older methods on OOP data.
-For example, CLIPood ~\citep{shu2023clipood} slightly under performs a combination of older methods (MIRO~\citep{cha2022miro} + MPA~\citep{arpit2022ensemble}) on DomainBed-OOP.
+We focus on CLIP-based methods, as they are used in state-of-the-art DG methods~\citep{addepalli2024leveraging,cho2023PromptStyler,shu2023clipood,mao2024context}; we believe extensions to pure vision models such as DINOv2~\citep{oquab2023dinov2} represent interesting future work.
+We find that all methods, including those considered state-of-the-art, perform poorly on OOP data, \ie, data that the pretrained backbone hadn't already aligned well.
+Furthermore, recent state-of-the-art methods do not outperform older methods on OOP data; CLIPood ~\citep{shu2023clipood} slightly under performs a combination of older methods (MIRO~\citep{cha2022miro} + MPA~\citep{arpit2022ensemble}) on DomainBed-OOP.
 At the same time, existing DG methods show exceptional performance on DomainBed-IP, sometimes even outperforming an oracle model \textit{trained on the target domain}.
-These results suggest that future research should aim to enhance DG methods on low-alignment data while preserving the already strong performance on high-alignment data.
+These results suggest that future research should aim to enhance DG methods on low-alignment data.
 In summary, we make the following contributions: